 Or you might like how a vape pen has variable voltage, but did you ever consider if variable voltage is for you?

-Personally, I used to go for the newest and best models, but after a while, I realized that I don’t really need variable wattage or temperature control.
+Personally, I used to go for the newest and best vape models, but after a while, I realised that I don’t really need variable wattage or temperature control.
 So now I stick to a bare bones variable voltage device since mech mods aren’t my thing.

-The model that I use may not be considered the best, but for my purposes?
+The model that I use may not be considered the best vape, but for my purposes?
 It’s number one in my book.

 What I’m saying is this.
 Before you get caught up in marketing speak, be in awe with how much power a mod puts out, or how shiny it looks, be sure that what they have to offer in terms of functionality fits your style of vaping.

-You might spend much for an advanced box mod, but if you don’t really need the features, maybe you are better off with a vape pen?
+You might spend much for an advanced box mod starter kit, but if you don’t really need the features, maybe you are better off with a vape pen?

 The same goes the other way around.
 You might prefer the vape pen form factor, but you are always on the lookout for more more power and clouds, then maybe it’s time to embrace box mods?